Release Date: November 16, 2016

 For details, see Search across all your code.

 Packages enable you to share code across your organization: you can compose a large product, develop multiple products based on a common shared framework, or create and share reusable components and libraries.
-Package Management facilitates code sharing by hosting your packages, sharing them with the people you select, and making them easily accessible to Team Build and Release Management.
+Package Management (Figure 2) facilitates code sharing by hosting your packages, sharing them with the people you select, and making them easily accessible to Team Build and Release Management.

 Package Management eliminates the need to host a separate NuGet server or file share by hosting NuGet packages directly in your Team Foundation Server.
 It has best-in-class support for NuGet 3.x as well as support for NuGet 2.x legacy clients.
 It works seamlessly with your existing TFS infrastructure, teams, and permissions, so there’s no need to deal with synchronizing identities, managing groups in multiple places, etc. It also integrates easily with Team Build so you can create and use packages in continuous integration workflows.